On the mass distribution of the LIGO-Virgo-KAGRA events

 We find that the combination of both populations can much better explain the LVK observations (see our results in Section~\ref{sec:results}).
 The best-fit choice to the $M_{1}$- and $q$-distributions that we study require for a stellar-origin BH population with a very similar spectrum to that expected for massive stars at their zero age, in combination with a Gaussian distribution centered at $40 M_{\odot}$.
 Our result for the need of both components to explain the observations is in agreement with the claim made by Ref.~\cite{PhysRevX.13.011048}, but derived independently as we do not use information that could allow us to estimate rates of occurrence of individual merger events.
-However, we find somewhat different best fit values for the stellar-origin BH population's distribution properties.
+We find somewhat different best fit values for the stellar-origin BH population's distribution properties.
 Our results agree fairly well with those of Ref.~\cite{PhysRevX.13.011048}, for the value of $\alpha$.
 However, we find a clear preference for a negative value of $\beta$, unlike~\cite{PhysRevX.13.011048}.
 Negative values of $\beta$, predict more binaries of unequal mass ratio.
 We consider our differences to be due to the inherently different way of representing the observations.
 With more detected events, as the statistical noise will decrease, we will be able to further understand the relevant systematic uncertainties of these two alternative methods of representing the LVK observations.

 Our method allows for a rapid analysis of the LVK observations as more results are soon to come from the O4 and future runs.
 In particular, it can be used to place limits on the merger rate of PBH binaries.
 We are currently working on the derivation of those limits using the Rates calculated in Ref.\cite{Aljaf:2024fru}.